 It is important to follow the treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:

-Tamoxifen for breast cancer treatment may be prescribed for up to 10 years.
-The length of treatment coupled with side effects can make adherence to tamoxifen tough.
+Tamoxifen for breast cancer treatment is prescribed for 5-10 years.
+The length of treatment coupled with side effects can make it tough to complete tamoxifen therapy.

-Although the menopausal symptoms related to tamoxifen can be hard to deal with, there are things you can do that may ease these side effects.
+Although the menopausal symptoms from tamoxifen can be hard to deal with, there are things you can do that may ease these side effects.
 Talk with your health care provider about ways to treat them.

-To get the most benefit out of your treatment, you need to take the full course of hormone therapy.
+To get the most benefit from hormone therapy, you need to take the full course of treatment.
 Women who complete the full course have better survival than those who do not .

-If you have trouble remembering to take your tamoxifen, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download an app) may help .
+If you have trouble remembering to take your tamoxifen, a pillbox or setting an alarm on your watch or phone (you may be able to download an app) may help .
 However, you do not need to panic if you miss a day or two.

 Learn more about the importance of following your breast cancer treatment plan.